 Do I Use Fresh or Packaged Mozzarella Cheese?

 You can use either fresh or packaged mozzarella cheese.
 Fresh is usually packaged in water, so you’ll want to let the cheese soak on a paper towel for a minute to absorb some of the moisture.
 I don’t recommend using shredded mozzarella cheese–too tricky to stuff into the meatball and not nearly as flavorful.

 Should I Use Fresh or Dried Herbs?

 Won’t The Meatballs Split Open Under the Heat?

 In a perfect world…no. But in real life…maybe.
 Some of mine did!
-Since the mozzarella stuffed meatballs are placed under the broiler, they cook really fast and yes, some of them may split.
+Since you place these Italian meatballs under the broiler, they cook really fast and yes, some of them may split.
 The only way I know to prevent this is by putting the meatballs in the fridge for at least 15 minutes before you broil them.
 Also, make sure the cheese is dead center in the meatball.

 - 2 lbs. lean ground beef